Rizzo, Cubs slam Pirates, 17-8 | Devdiscourse

 Anthony Rizzo hit a grand slam, Willson Contreras homered twice, and the Chicago Cubs overcame an early four-run deficit for a 17-8 victory over the Pittsburgh Pirates on Friday afternoon.
 The Cubs (79-68) beat the Pirates (65-83) for the eighth time in the past nine home meetings.
-Chicago entered Friday tied for the second National League wild-card spot with the Milwaukee Brewers, who were visiting St. Louis later Friday.
+Chicago is one game ahead of the Milwaukee Brewers for the second National League wild-card spot.

 Pittsburgh's Steven Brault (4-5) was tagged for 10 runs on eight hits in 2 2/3 innings.
 He walked three and fanned two.
 The first inning lasted 42 minutes as the teams combined for nine runs.